 Hurricane!
 Saving Lives via Logical Reasoning & Computer Science Hurricane!
 Saving Lives via Logical Reasoning & Computer Science

 - Mathematically Designing a Frictional Roller Coaster Mathematically Designing a Frictional Roller Coaster

 Why NGSS Engineering Design for K-12 Youth?

-Engineering design promotes vital problem solving and project-based learning while strengthening critical thinking skills.
-Engineering design-aligned curricula help develop students’ engineering habits of mind by tying together multiple disciplines, and enabling students to work in teams to solve real-life problems they are passionate about!
+Engineering design promotes vital problem solving skills through project-based learning, while strengthening critical thinking skills.
+Engineering design-aligned curricula help develop students’ engineering habits of mind and design thinking by tying together multiple disciplines, and students working in teams to solve real-life problems they are passionate about!

 What is Next Gen Three Dimensional Learning?

 The NGSS are based on three dimensional learning.
 As outlined in the Framework, students understand phenomena by using Science and Engineering Practices (dimension 1) and applying Crosscutting Concepts (dimension 2), as well as Disciplinary Core Ideas (dimension 3).
 The integration of these three dimensions, all in service of making sense of phenomena, illustrates the importance — and interdependence — of content knowledge and practices that engage students both in scientific inquiry and engineering design.

 Science and Engineering Practices (SEP) describe the practices that scientists and engineers employ within their field.
 The SEP help develop students’ knowledge of science and engineering while enhancing their aptitude with related practices.

 The SEPs are comprised of: